Submissions on the Group Plan have now closed.

 Since our last plan was developed in 2018, the Nelson Tasman region has experienced a number of significant events.
 Throughout these responses our current arrangements have been tested and no major changes to the way we operate as a CDEM Group have been identified that would require significant change to the structure of our Group Plan.

-Our current plan expires in 2023, and while this plan is still fit for purpose, we are proposing to update it in the following way to reflect changes and lessons learnt from responses over the past five years:
+Our current plan is due to be reviewed now, and while this plan is still fit for purpose, we are proposing to update it in the following way to reflect changes and lessons learnt from responses over the past five years:

 While the current review of the CDEM legislation and system reforms are being undertaken, we will delay reviewing some elements of the existing plan, including our CDEM Group structure, agency roles and responsibilities and our response framework.